ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

   value from the JSON label unless the Designated Experts state that there is a compelling reason to allow an exception.

-Header Parameter Usage Location(s):
+Parameter Usage Location(s):
-: The Header Parameter usage locations, which should be one or more of the values `Issued` or `Presented`.
+: The Parameter usage locations, which should be one or more of the values `Issued` or `Presented`.
 Other values may be used with the approval of a Designated Expert.